 1953

-Soprano and educator Dorothy Maynor (1910-1996) performs the U.S. National Anthem at the inauguration of President Dwight Eisenhower.
+Dorothy Maynor (1910-1996) performs the U.S. National Anthem at the inauguration of President Dwight Eisenhower.
 This is the first time an African American sings at an American inaugural.

 Soprano Mattiwilda Dobbs (b.
 1925) becomes the first African American to sing at La Scala in the role of Elvira in Rossini's L'Italiana in Algieri.
 She is selected for the role at the request of conductor Herbert von Karajan.